 I try to keep my website attractive, professional, fresh and easy to navigate.
 Sharing the website link is a quick way to invite an interested party to see more of my work and peruse it at his/her leisure.
 I include the link with my signature on my emails, which often generates enthusiastic feedback from contacts that were made originally for completely unrelated reasons.
 Blogging and sharing recent work can serve to feed an updated fresh flow of information to interested parties and maintain or renew their interest.
 I also maintain an assortment of up-to-date marketing materials – brochures, artist statements, press releases, business cards – much of which were created or improved by Agora’s input.
 That’s an easy way to sell yourself without having to actually speak the words out of your own mouth, which many artists feel uncomfortable doing.

 If you’re not happy creating your own promotional material, get help from professionals who specialize in this area, like those at Agora.
 Social media is another way to spread the word, although for photographers it is a double-edged sword due to the prevalence of image ‘stealing’ on the internet.

 In a nutshell, what would be your advice for other artists who would like to gain a wider audience for their work?

 The cumulative effect of all these efforts is to create a multi-pronged marketing campaign to bring attention to your work.
 You may be the greatest artist of your generation, but if you aren’t giving the world a chance to discover you, your talent will be overlooked.

 Looking to enhance your career and build a presence in New York?
 Submit your portfolio to us and get the opportunity to present your work to a broad range of national and international art collectors and buyers.
 Visit our Gallery Representation And Artist Promotion page for more information.

-Read about Chelsea International Photography Competition, partners with Agora Gallery, and see how you can submit your portfolio this year!
+Read about Chelsea International Fine Art Competition and see how you can submit your portfolio this year!